Energy input and output

 Fuel inputs to the sites have been reported in GJ.
 The lower calorific heat values have been used to calculate GJ from m3 or tonnes of fuel.
 Fossil fuel and biomass fuel have been reported separately.

 The energy figures for the sites include both energy for process and energy for infrastructure.
-No attempts have been made to differentiate between these two types of energy usage because process energy totally dominates (98% or more).
+No attempts have been made to differentiate between these two types of energy usage because process energy dominates (98% or more).

 Input of electricity into the sites is also reported.
 The electricity produced at the site itself is not reported.
 Some mills sell energy externally in the form of electricity, steam or warm water.